telerik/ajax-docs/deployment/protecting-the-telerik-asp.net-ajax-assembly.md

 		    return ValidatePassPhrase();
 		}

-1. Execute steps 3-7 from the previous section.
+1. Execute steps **3-7** from the previous section.
+Make sure that you use the same application name as for the `Telerik.Web.UI.dll` assembly.

 ## See Also